joeshirey/JSRepoAnalysis/docs/TECHNICAL_DESIGN.md

 ## 2. Architecture and System Design

 The system is a monolithic Python application designed to be run from the command line.
-It takes a file path, a directory path, or a log file as input, orchestrates a series of processing steps, and uses BigQuery as its data backend.
+It takes a file path, a directory path, a CSV file of GitHub links, or a log file as input, orchestrates a series of processing steps, and uses BigQuery as its data backend.

 ### Core Components

 *   **`main.py`**: The main entry point and orchestrator of the application.
 It handles command-line argument parsing (`argparse`), file system traversal (`os.walk`), and calls the `CodeProcessor`.
 It also includes a special `--eval_only` mode for quickly analyzing a single file without database interaction.
+*   **`get_files_from_csv`**: This function, located in `main.py`, is responsible for processing a CSV file of GitHub links.
+It reads the CSV, extracts the repository names, and then uses a `ThreadPoolExecutor` to clone or update the repositories in parallel.
+It now dynamically determines the default branch of each repository by calling `git remote show` and parsing the output, which makes the cloning process more robust and avoids errors when a repository's default branch is not named `main`.
 *   **`tools/code_processor.py`**: The `CodeProcessor` class is the core of the application, responsible for orchestrating the analysis of a single file.
 It is composed of smaller, more focused components and supports lazy initialization of the Firestore repository.
 *   **`strategies/`**: This directory contains the language-specific logic.
     *   **`strategy_factory.py`**: A factory function that returns a `LanguageStrategy` instance based on the file extension.